benschw/benschw.github.io/_drafts/2020-09-15-nsq-and-golang.markdown

 #### nsqadmin

 `nsqadmin` isn't a part of the cluster's function, but still needs to discover it so that the details can be inspected and exposed.
-We can configure that connection with our lookupd's http address using the `--lookupd-http-address=nsqlookupd:4161` flag.
+We configure that connection with our lookupd's http address using the `--lookupd-http-address=nsqlookupd:4161` flag.

 In addition, it needs to expose the http port that the web server is running on (4171)